 All students in the school have the opportunity to attend a reflection day or retreat during the year.
 In particular, our senior students find these to be very valuable opportunities for personal and spiritual growth.
 Our Year 11 students attend a reflection and team building day in Term Three designed to promote the idea of Christian leadership and to help them prepare as a year group to be the leader of the school in the following year.
-Our Year 12 students attend a 3 day retreat at Chaverim focusing on the development of their spirituality.
 Students generally refer to this retreat as one of the most moving and valuable experiences of their whole time at Shalom College.

 All students in Years 7, 8 &10 attend a camp of three days and two nights at Shalom's own outdoor environment centre "Chaverim".
 Each of the camps has it's own distinct purpose and the students experience different activities each year.